 - Small backpack for everyday water, snacks and camera.

 How and what to wear?

-We are professionals and so we consider you as one, is important dress-up professionally and appropriated according to the circumstances of the country we are at, it´s culture and our wildlife veterinary profession.
+We are professionals, so we consider you one; it is important to dress up professionally and appropriately according to the circumstances of the country we are in, its culture and our wildlife veterinary profession.

-The bush in open vehicles at sunrise and sunset (working time) can be very, very cold!!!
+The bush in open vehicles at sunrise and sunset (working time) can be very cold!!!

 June to August are the winter months in South Africa.
 The answer to this is dressing in layers.

-Our recommendation is to dress up with a T-shirt, jeans or comfortable trousers and good boots.
-In the top a good jersey and a waterproof warm coat.
+We recommend dressing up in a T-shirt, jeans, comfortable trousers, and good boots.
+On the top is a good jersey and a waterproof warm coat.

-Some mornings can be FREEZING cold, so might be needed a warm hat, gloves and scarf.
+Some mornings can be FREEZING cold so you might need a warm hat, gloves, waterproof jacket and scarf.

 How is the weather like?